ams-bjones/controlled_assessment-1/Pseudo code, design and assessment.md

 ###Money converter

-a) The system should be able to have exchange rates changed regulary by the user
+1. The system should be able to have exchange rates changed regulary by the user
-b) The user must input an amount, select a currency to convert from and to, and get the correct output
+1. The user must input an amount, select a currency to convert from and to, and get the correct output
-c) The amount must be put to two decimal places E.G £1.09
+1. The amount must be put to two decimal places E.G £1.09